Where does resilience come from? And how do Olympic athletes look after their own well-being whilst competing under such pressure and scrutiny?

-Media sport psychology consultant and peak performance consultant, Roberto Forzoni, invited to speak again with @jbbcradiokent about mental well-being and mental health as Olympic athletes take the brave step to speak out about their own demons and anxieties.
+Media sport psychology consultant and peak performance consultant, Roberto Forzoni speaks with @bbcradiokent.
+We discuss mental health as Olympic athletes take the brave step to speak out about their own demons and anxieties.
 We also discuss resilience and what exactly that is.

 Players at the Olympics who have worked with performance consultant Roberto Forzoni include